magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 > type.
 Consequently, instead of having to manage the form
 > `:on-submit` event we need to manage its `:on-click` event.

-The `:on-click` handler associated with the `comment-form` has to do few things:
+The `:on-click` handler associated with the `comment-form` has to do a few things:

 * get the values of `:author` and `:text` keys from the *ratomized* comment and `trim` them;